folio-org/folio-org.github.io/README.md

 Occasionally do `bundle update` to advance the versions of dependencies.

+## Theme enhancements

 If there is a need to override any more files, then copy them from the theme.
 To find them, do: `bundle show minima`

+## Regenerate ToC

+To regenerate the Table of Contents for some files, do `make all` at this top-level.
+Then replace the ToC with its relevant output, e.g. `target/contrib-code-toc.md` into `community/contrib-code.md`